Send in the troops: Congo raises the stakes on illegal mining

 General Motors said it did not purchase cobalt directly and referred questions to LG Chem, its battery supplier.

-LG Chem said it was using blockchain technology in partnership with automakers Ford Motor Co. and Volkswagen (VOWG_p.DE), tech firm IBM and Huayou Cobalt to trace ethically sourced minerals, including cobalt.
+LG Chem said it was using blockchain technology in partnership with automakers Ford Motor Co. and Volkswagen, tech firm IBM and Huayou Cobalt to trace ethically sourced minerals, including cobalt.

 Apple said since 2016 its suppliers in Congo have taken part in third-party audits to ensure they abide by a code of conduct.
 The U.S. tech giant dropped two cobalt refiners and smelters last year.